marcanalella/remida/gallery.md

 ---
-title: Get a look on what we can do for you
+title: Take a look on what we can do for you
 hide_title: false
 sections:
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles
     title: Bespoke Internal Design
-    projects_number: 4
+    projects_number: 2
     view_all_label: View All
     view_all_url: internal-design
     project_sorted: '/internal-design'